 1.3.1 It is the responsibility of the Management to ensure that Principals appointed by the firm meet the criteria required in the Sponsor Guidelines.
-The Management should ensure that there are sufficient Principals engaged in a full time capacity to discharge its role in supervising the Transactions Team(s), taking into account the factors set out in paragraph 1.1.6.
-A sponsor should have at least two Principals at all times.
+The Management should ensure that there are sufficient Principals engaged in a full-time capacity to discharge its role in supervising the Transactions Team(s), taking into account the volume, size, complexity and nature of the sponsor work that is undertaken by a sponsor.
+A sponsor should have at least 2 Principals that have satisfied the eligibility criteria under paragraph 1.4.1 and at least one of the Principals has satisfied the eligibility criteria under Option 1 of paragraph 1.4.1 at all times.
+Records of the appointment of a responsible officer or an executive officer as a Principal and assessments made by the Management, the cessation of such appointment, and the decision-making process of such appointment should be properly kept to demonstrate its compliance with the Sponsor Guidelines.